Skyscanner/backpack/packages/bpk-component-accordion/readme.md

 ### withState

-The `withState` HOC is used to allow multiple items to be expanded simultaneously.
+The `withState` higher-order component is used to allow multiple items to be expanded simultaneously.

 ```js
 import React from 'react';